Life of Riley Lodge

 Q. Do you have a washer and dryer for us to use?

 A. Although we know you are probably like us and would like to pretend laundry doesn't exist during your vacation, we realize it sometimes just cannot be avoided.
-To make the job quick, we have not just one, but two sets of brand new Samsung washers and dryers and we provide Tide Free & Gentle Laundry Pods so that even the most sensitive skin won't be affected.
+To make the job quick, we have not just one, but two sets of washers and dryers and we provide Tide Free & Gentle Laundry Pods so that even the most sensitive skin won't be affected.

 Q. Do we need to pack toiletries?
 What about hair dryers?